FEATURE · FULL OFFLINE WORK — MEDICINES WITHOUT INTERNET

 • lost operations — after a timeout, the app gives up and the dose vanishes from history.

 Neither is acceptable when medicines are involved.
-That is why mojApteczka saves the confirmation locally first — quickly, reliably, and regardless of the network — while cloud synchronisation runs in the background and completes when it can.
+That is why mojApteczka saves the confirmation locally first — quickly, reliably, regardless of the network — while cloud synchronisation runs in the background and completes when it can.

 Surviving app kill and a dead battery